AmmarCodes/AmmarCodes/README.md

 - 🖋️ From time to time I blog at https://ammar.codes/

-- 📄 Know about my experiences [https://www.linkedin.com/in/aalakkad/](https://www.linkedin.com/in/aalakkad/)
+- 📄 More work related details on LinkedIn [https://www.linkedin.com/in/aalakkad/](https://www.linkedin.com/in/aalakkad/)

 <!-- Created with the help of https://rahuldkjain.github.io/gh-profile-readme-generator/ -->